 Do you enjoy having someone constantly telling you what to do and how to do it?
 If not, you may have a hard time with military life.

 The military places numerous restrictions on personal behavior that would not be acceptable in civilian society.
 Military members are subject to military law 24 hours a day - even when off duty and off base - until the end of their term.
 Disobedience in the military can result in court-martial, prison, or the lifetime problem of a bad discharge.

 If you can't finish your first enlistment term, you could lose all or part of the education and other benefits you were promised and be forced to pay back any "bonus" you received.
-Historically, about one-third of all new recruits do not finish their first term.
-40% of Army recruits don't (Army News Service, 10/23/2014).
+Almost three out of every 10 recruits do not finish their first term (RAND Report 4258, 2020).

-Furthermore, section C.9.b of the enlistment agreement says your status, pay, benefits and responsibilities in the military can change without warning and REGARDLESS of any promises in your agreement!
+Furthermore, section C.9.b on page two of the enlistment agreement says your status, pay, benefits and responsibilities in the military can change without warning and REGARDLESS of any promises in your agreement!
 And the military has the right to keep you past your discharge date.
-In the eight years after Sept.
-11, 2001, 186,000 people were kept from leaving the military when their terms were up (Armed Forces Press Service, 11/2/2009).
+For example, during the years 2001 through 2009, 186,000 people were kept from leaving the military when their terms were up (Armed Forces Press Service, 11/2/2009).